dhil/pthandlers/README.md

 This rule assembles the static library `libpthandlers.a` and the shared library `libpthandlers.so` and outputs both in the `lib/` directory.
-To build either library variant alone use `make static` or `make shared` respectively.
+To build either library variant alone invoke `make static` or `make shared` respectively.

 ### Examples